Japanese Diaspora

 Your Story is Our Story: Uncovering the Little-known History of Japanese Americans

 Portland, Oregon, once had a Japantown, where many Nikkei lived.
 We trace the past and present of Japanese Americans with Jana Iwasaki, a board member of the Japanese American Museum of Oregon.
 There are two places in Portland with deep ties to Japan.
 One is the Japanese American Museum of Oregon (JAMO), formerly known as the Oregon Nikkei Legacy Center, which has served as a community center and a place to educate and explore the Japanese American experience and its role in Oregon’s multicultural community.
 Visitors can find archival materials about Japantown as well as exhibits about World War II American concentration camps for people of Japanese descent.
-The other
+The other arrow_forward

-Japanese Diaspora Life Style
+Life Style Japanese Diaspora

 Fermented Foods Bring a Wealth of Health to the U.S.

 Fermented foods have been gaining popularity in the United States for some time now.
 In 2003, Sandor Ellix Katz, a leader in the fermentation movement and a self-described fermentation geek, published his first book on fermented foods, Basic Fermentation.
 Since then, he has written numerous books ranging from adventures in the world’s fermented food cultures to advanced, specialized cookbooks, one of which has been translated into Japanese: Sandor Katz’s Fermentation Journeys: Recipes, Techniques, and Traditions from around the World.
 If one were to trace the history of fermented foods in the U.S., one would find The Book of Tofu at the beginning.
-Co-authors Akiko Aoyagi and her American husband William Shurtleff began their research
+Co-authors Akiko Aoyagi and her American husband William Shurtleff began their research arrow_forward

-Cultural Footprint Japanese Diaspora
+Japanese Diaspora Cultural Footprint

 Looking Back to the Past: Re-examining Seattle’s Once Vibrant Japantown

 Seattle’s Chinatown-International District (CID) was once home to the largest Japantown in North America and remains to be one of the most historically significant places for Japanese Americans.
 In the 1880s, the first wave of Japanese laborers arrived in the Northwestern United States and undertook hard labor to build railroads, sawmills, and farms.
 Amid the prewar global population growth, by 1930, 8,500 Japanese Americans were living in what is known as the CID today.
 The district was home to Japanese language schools, newspaper offices, religious institutions, and dojos, which represented Japanese culture and became known as Japantown.
-The streets were filled with lodgings, restaurants, and stores run by Japanese American
+The streets were filled with lodgings, restaurants, and stores run by Japanese American arrow_forward

 Recent Posts